When you can’t pay your debts: Bankruptcy and other options

 Who can apply for the no-asset procedure?

-You will be eligible to enter into the no-asset procedure if you:
+You can apply to enter a no-asset procedure if you:

-- have no property you can sell to make money (“no realisable assets”) – this excludes a motor vehicle up to a value of $6,500 tools for work and essential personal and household effects)
+- have no property you can sell to make money (“no realisable assets”) – this is everything you own except a motor vehicle up to a value of $6,500, tools for work, and essential personal and household effects

 - have never been through the no-asset procedure